Making Our Pots

 ‘Groundhog’ Kiln

-A primitive low-tech kiln design that goes back to Roman times.
-Brought to America by English brick-maker/potters who settled in the southern Appalachians.
+A primitive low-tech kiln that goes back to Roman times, the groundhog kiln design was brought to America by English brick-maker/potters who settled in the southern Appalachians.

 Our groundhog kiln is used for ‘salt glazing’.
 At the height of the firing (about 2300F) a small amount of salt is introduced into the kiln.
-The result is a variegated ‘orange peel’ texture with a wide range of colors.
+It vaporizes and combines with the clay to form a glaze, resulting in a variegated ‘orange peel’ texture with a wide range of colors.
 This process was discovered in Germany during the Renaissance.
 Salt glaze has been mostly used for heavy utilitarian ware – like our familiar Early American jugs and crocks.

 The ware chamber is 11 feet long, 5 feet wide and 28 inches high.
 It holds about 400 pots.
 The kiln is fired with wood and diesel oil.
 It takes two people about 24 hours to stack and 60 hours to fire, using about two cords of wood and 80 gallons of diesel fuel.
 The kiln takes a week to cool.